-The Space Science and Engineering Center (SSEC) is excited to offer a paid 10-week summer programming internship where you can gain experience coding in an academic research environment.
+The Space Science and Engineering Center (SSEC) offers paid 10-week summer internships where you can gain experience in a research environment.
+The main focus of the internships is programming, although there may be other opportunities for internships in a variety of research-related fields.

 Interns will work individually with SSEC researchers to define the work to be completed.
 The intern will be provided with self guided tutorials on the programming languages and tools that will be used for the summer projects.
-Access to programming experts within our scientific instrumentation software team will be available as a resource throughout the summer for questions on the tutorials and summer projects.
+Access to research and programming experts from SSEC will be available as a resource throughout the summer for questions on the tutorials and summer projects.

-A member of the scientific instrumentation software team will lead weekly meetings with the interns to discuss the challenges and successes of everyone’s projects.
-Minimum pay will be $16.25 an hour and based on experience.
-Preferably 40 hours a week but accommodations can be made due to restrictions to those already employed by the University of Wisconsin – System.
+Experienced SSEC researchers will mentor and lead weekly meetings with the interns to discuss the challenges and successes of everyone’s projects.
+Minimum pay will be $17 an hour and is based on experience.
+Interns can work up to 40 hours per week during the summer.

 Dates: